 Among negative decisions that involve a referee report, an author may on occasion conclude that a referee substantially misinterpreted the submission’s content, methods, or contribution.
 To resolve such situations equitably, and to avoid serious errors in our editorial outcomes, the JFQA relies on an appeals procedure as described below:

-- The author(s) may submit a letter detailing their concerns to the editorial office, with the understanding that it will be forwarded to the original referee.
-This letter must be sent within 2 months of the original decision.
+- The author(s) may submit a letter detailing their concerns to the editorial office, with the understanding that it will be forwarded to the original editor and referee.
+Author(s) must wait at least one month but no more than three months of the original decision to submit an appeal.

 - The original referee is asked to respond to the editor.

-- The editor will send the paper to an appeal referee, along with the prior review and the correspondence between the author and the original referee.
-The appeal referee will review the version of the paper that was originally submitted.
+- The editor will send the paper to an appeals referee, along with the prior review and the correspondence between the author and the original referee.
+The appeals referee will review the version of the paper that was originally submitted.

-- The appeal referee will submit a letter to the editor and a referee report.
-If the appeal referee convinces the editor that a revision request is appropriate, the $500 fee will be refunded, and the review process will continue with the appeal referee replacing the original referee going forward.
+- The appeals referee will submit a letter to the editor and a referee report.
+If the appeals referee convinces the editor that a revision request is appropriate, the $500 fee will be refunded, and the review process will continue, with the appeals referee replacing the original referee going forward.

-- If the appeal referee does not convince the editor that a revision request is appropriate then the submission fee is not refunded and the rejection decision is final.
+- If the appeals referee does not convince the editor that a revision request is appropriate, then the submission fee is not refunded, and the rejection decision is final.